GoldinGuy/UltimateRegexResource/README.md

 - [Difference between [] and () in Regex](https://stackoverflow.com/questions/9801630/what-is-the-difference-between-square-brackets-and-parentheses-in-a-regex), a SO post that hopefully helps
 - [MIT Regex Printable PDF Cheatsheet](https://web.mit.edu/hackl/www/lab/turkshop/slides/regex-cheatsheet.pdf), for those who need the physical copy
 - [Stanford Regex Printable PDF Cheatsheet](https://stanford.edu/~wpmarble/webscraping_tutorial/regex_cheatsheet.pdf), for those who prefer a pinker physical copy
-- [When/How Not To Use Regex](https://blog.codinghorror.com/regular-expressions-now-you-have-two-problems/), article by founder of SO that discusses what you'd expect from the title
+- [When/How Not To Use Regex](https://blog.codinghorror.com/regular-expressions-now-you-have-two-problems/), an article by the founder of SO that discusses what you'd expect from the title
 - [Awesome Regex Resources](https://github.com/Varunram/Awesome-Regex-Resources), a comprehensive list of Regex books, articles, and utilities far larger than this

 ### 👥 "Codswallop" Contributing